 After transplanting, continue to care for your seedlings as you did before transplanting.
 They’ll need at least 2 weeks to adjust to their new containers before you put them out in the garden.

-If you want really lush strong plants, give them a dose of organic liquid fertilizer (this one is the bomb!) every 3-5 days while they’re still indoors.
+If you want really lush strong plants, give them a half dose of organic liquid fertilizer (this one is the bomb!) every 5-7 days while they’re still indoors.

-Do you have any other questions about transplanting tomato seedlings?
+Do you go to the effort of transplanting tomato seedlings?